-Initiative Beneficiary INSTITU JTIONAL Sustainable development - ALI is committed to its dictum of "Enhancing land and enriching lives for more people" by building masterplanned communities that are integrated, mixeduse, and sustainable.
+Initiative Beneficiary INSTITUTIONAL Sustainable development - ALI is committed to its dictum of "Enhancing land and enriching lives for more people" by building masterplanned communities that are integrated, mixeduse, and sustainable.
 Working with this framework gives the Company enough latitude to build sustainably considering the economic, environmental and social conditions of the area.
 Customers, nearby communities, general public (by way of increased economic activity in the city or province where ALI is located) The four sustainability focus areas help us create long-term value for our customers, investors and various stakeholders.
 Site Resilience.
 Pedestrian and Transit Connectivity.
 Eco-efficiency.
 Local Employment.
-Alay sa Komunidad Surrounding communities affected by development PARTNI ERSHIPS Ayala Foundation Inc. - ALI supports the foundation's various initiatives through donations and active participation in programs such as the yearly Ayala Young Leaders Congress and CENTEX, a private school for academically gifted but under-resourced children.
+Alay sa Komunidad Alay sa Edukasyon (Education) Refurbishing of Taguig library; book donations; Brigada Eskwela; Seminars for LGUs; school kit program Alay sa Kabuhayan (Livelihood) Livelihood seminars (in cooperation with TESDA) Support for community cooperatives, livelihood programs such as basket-weaving and pavers-making, have been implemented successfully in NUVALI Surrounding communities affected by development PARTNERSHIPS Ayala Foundation Inc. - ALI supports the foundation's various initiatives through donations and active participation in programs such as the yearly Ayala Young Leaders Congress and CENTEX, a private school for academically gifted but under-resourced children.
 The Filipino Youth HERO Foundation - ALI, in 2009, helped lay the foundations that will enable HERO to achieve its goal of building its existing endowment fund to provide educational support to military orphans.
 The Company helped revitalize HERO back-end operations and continue to support various fund-raising activities.
 Mr. Jaime Zobel de Ayala was one of the founders of HERO in 1988.
 Orphans of Filipino soldiers killed or incapacitated in the line of duty Worldwide Fund for Nature (WWF) - ALI has partnered with WWF in many projects such as its global Earth Hour program.
 The Ayala Malls is particularly supportive to the NGO by way of providing free space at the malls to promote their cause.
 General public (in line with environmental protection and climate change awareness) Habitat for Humanity - ALI has partnered with Habitat to provide homes for qualified families that were relocated from the banks of the Pasig River in line with the Pasig Rehabilitation project initiated by the business community.
 Marginalized sector needing shelter Children's Hour - The Ayala Malls supports the foundation by way of providing free space at the malls to promote their cause.
 Underprivileged young children needing education, protection, health and nutrition